“Words have no power to impress the mind without the exquisite horror of their reality.”

 -Edgar Allan Poe

-I have listened these past months to all the raucous noise of hatred and intolerance; of friends dividing from friends and loved ones from loved ones and I have not raised my voice.
+I have listened over the past months to all the raucous noise of hatred and intolerance flooding our media; of friends dividing from friends and loved ones from loved ones over matters that are fleeting, but I have not raised my voice to join the chorus.

 Rumi said: “Raise your words, not your voice.
 It is rain that grows flowers, not thunder.”

 Indeed they are!
-In this hour, when unleashed anger spills in floods over our world, near and far; how will we Choose to use our words?
+In this hour, when unleashed anger spills over our world, near and far; how will we choose to use our words?
 Will we Build or destroy?
 Will we mock or Encourage?
 Will we take aim with Positive or negative energy?
-For myself, for my writing and the consequence of the same I will strive to unleash Harmony.
+For myself, for my writing and the consequence of the same, I will strive to unleash Harmony.
 Compassion.
 Tolerance.

 “All I need is a sheet of paper and something to write with, and then I can turn the world upside down.” -Friedrich Nietzsche

 Human beings are blessed with the rare gift of language, but they are also blessed with a gift called conscience.
 Regardless of whether you believe in an afterlife or not; heedless of the truth of Karma or the possibility of having to answer for our every action in some measure, the simple reality, in my humble opinion, is this: what we say; notwithstanding how we say it, has a consequence.
 My words, written or spoken, will have an effect on someone, somewhere, in some manner, and I do not flout that responsibility.
 Certainly I feel strongly about this or that, but I do not presume I know enough to say that I am right and someone else is wrong.

 What if we are all wrong?
 What if the only Power on Earth and in the vast cosmos over our heads is the Potent Power of a single syllable?
 What happens if the indelible connection we refuse to accept is the simplest and most complex notion of all.

 The Touch of Love is seen in the Miraculous as well as the Simple,